-It’s one of those cities that you could return to time and again and still not scratch the surface, but with this 3 days in Barcelona itinerary you can certainly tick the very best highlights off your list and gain a taste of what makes this city a truly magical destination.
+It’s one of those cities that you could return to time and again and still not scratch the surface, but with our 3 days in Barcelona itinerary, you can certainly tick the very best highlights off your list and gain a taste of what makes this city a truly magical destination.

 We’re sure you’ll be wanting to return again and again after your first visit too.

 Barcelona has a very distinct new and old city architectural divide due to historical-political reasons.
 The first place to explore on your 3 days in Barcelona then, should definitely be the older part: the Gothic Quarter.